ghassenabdedayem/Link-prediction/README.md

 ### Abstracts
 #### Before normalization:
 Characteristics of the abstracts before normalization:
-- Longest abstract: 1,462 words
+- Longest abstract = 1,462 words
-- Number of words: 345,570 words
+- Number of words = 345,570 words
-- Empty abstracts: 7,249
+- Empty abstracts = 7,249
-- Long abstracts more than 128 words: 82,394
+- Long abstracts more than 128 words = 82,394
-- Very long abstracts more than 256 words: 4,171
+- Very long abstracts more than 256 words = 4,171
-- Huge abstracts more than 512 words: 65
+- Huge abstracts more than 512 words = 65
 #### After normalization:
 We normalized the text by removing special characters and stop words and by applying Lemmatization using the WordNet lemmatizer (three times with different part-of-speech tags: the first time as a noun, the second as an adjective, the third as a verb).
 The output of the text cleaning of the abstracts has the below characteristics: